Dener-Fernandes/shortener-url/README.md

    - Create a `docker-compose.yml` file following the format of the `docker-compose.example.yml` file.

-5. Create a database (only if you are going to run the application manually):
+5. Create a database (do this step only if you are going to run the application manually):

    - `docker-compose up postgres`.